saint1729/pas-appmaker/README.md

 A simple framework for creating powerful application definitions.

-## Synopsis
+## Example

-`pas-appmake Appname --ncpus --mem --script --arguments --input-file --compress-results --logging`
+`pas-appmaker Appname --executable --arguments --input-file --include-files --compress-results --logging`

 ## Setup

 This section will explain how to properly setup App Maker on your system.
 By design, App Maker is flexible, and can be installed anywhere.
-The sub-sections below desribe how App Maker requires the location to two unique directories in order to function properly.
+The sub-sections below desribe how App Maker requires the location of two unique directories in order to function properly.

 ### App Home